sagar-22-tech/AI-Video-Summarizer/README.md

 Interested in backend development, AI integration, and building production-ready systems.

 ⭐ Support
-If you like this project, consider giving it a ⭐ on GitHub!
+If you found this project useful, consider giving it a ⭐ on GitHub!